Skip to content

 def build_http_response(self, request: LocalProxy, session: LocalProxy, config: dict, status_code: int,

-result: dict) -> (Response, int):
+résultat: dict) -> (Response, int):

 # results: the results dictionary

-# return the HTTP response
+# we return the answer HTTP

-response = make_response(json.dumps(result, ensure_ascii=False))
+response = make_response(json.dumps(résultat, ensure_ascii=False))

 response.headers['Content-Type'] = 'application/json; charset=utf-8'